 It’s just a poor risk for many insurance companies, and with insurers building their business on managing risk, many of these companies will either offer exorbitant premium price quotes – or simply decline to cover the vehicle altogether.

-The most important things that state officials are looking for when inspecting rebuilt salvage cars is that the Vehicle Identification Numbers (VINs) match between the paperwork and the parts themselves.
-It’s essentially a check to ensure that no undocumented or stolen parts were used to rebuild the car.
-This has little to nothing to do with whether these parts work properly, or if the car is safe enough to drive to the standards of an insurance provider.
+The most important things that state officials are looking for when inspecting rebuilt salvage cars.
+Is the Vehicle Identification Numbers (VINs) match between the paperwork and the parts themselves.
+It’s essentially a check to ensure that no undocumented or stolen parts were used in rebuilding the car.
+This has little to nothing to do with whether these parts work properly.
+Or if the car is safe enough to drive to the standards of an insurance provider.

 So how can you fix the problem?
-Many insurers will let you set up an appointment to get your car inspected by an agent after phone call or sent fax to company.
-This inspection is geared towards documenting the physical state of the car and any damage it might have.
+Many insurers will let you set up an appointment for your car inspection by an agent.
+After a phone call or sending a fax to the company.
+This inspection gears towards documenting the physical state of the car and any damage it might have.

-Once this is done, insurers feel much more comfortable in providing higher levels of cover.
-Just let that agent take a few notes and snap a few pictures and you may get the insurance coverage you need.
+Once this is complete, insurers feel much more comfortable in providing higher levels of cover.
+Just let that agent take a few notes and snap a few pictures.
+And you may get the insurance coverage you need.